-EMC has no History of Mineral Production or Mining Operations

-The Company has never had tungsten and other mineral producing properties.
-There is no assurance that commercial quantities of tungsten and other minerals will be discovered at the Properties or other future properties nor is there any assurance that the Company's exploration program thereon will yield positive results.
-Even if commercial quantities of tungsten and other minerals are discovered, there can be no assurance that any property of the Company will ever be brought to a stage where tungsten and other mineral resources can profitably be produced therefrom.
-Factors which may limit the ability of the Company to produce tungsten and other mineral resources from its properties include, but are not limited to, the spot prices of tungsten and other metals, availability of additional capital and financing and the nature of any mineral deposits.
+EMC has no History of Mineral Production or Mining Operations commercial quantities of scandium and other minerals are discovered, there can be no assurance that any property of the Company will ever be brought to a stage where tungsten and other mineral resources can profitably be produced therefrom.
+Factors which may limit the ability of the Company to produce scandium and other mineral resources from its properties include, but are not limited to, the spot prices of scandium and other metals, availability of additional capital and financing and the nature of any mineral deposits.